 I’m holding back my desire to just look at the sales rep and shake my head in a disapproving way.
 She’s going on and on about ingredients, IBUs, and flavor notes.
 Now mind you, I’m not in a fancy craft beer bar.
 It’s a pretty standard Chicago Irish pub.
 They have about 30 beers already, they aren’t looking for the secret beer that’s been missing from their list.

-Just another great reminder – if you want to influence someone else, don’t tell them about what you think is valuable.
+Now, you might not being selling beer, but my guess is that you are going to try to influence someone today.
+This is just a great reminder that no matter the scenario, if you want to influence someone else, don’t tell them about what you think is valuable.
 Find out what’s important to them and then talk about that!